KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 		- Plan was to kill them all along.
 Mark says them or us, I choose us
 			- Mark says these innocents wouldn't hesitate to rob or kill you for everything you got
 	- Mark picks off the key and hands it to the party, and mentions the behavioral disguises are all ready
-		- The chosen members get into the car
+		- The chosen members get into the car, others follow in different fashion
+			- The chosen one instals a behavioral enchantment
+				- They drive to the place, **but go over the impersonation profiles**
+					- (Maybe make handouts)
+				- Freya says they are there to sell the key to Kindrack, he needs stuff from them not the other way around.
+Stick to the facts.
+Know who you are and who you are not
+	- Party then walks through docking and go through security **(describe the floor)**

-- **Firestarter**
+		- Through the complex
-	- The party disguised will meet and go into the meeting building and area
+			- Talks to one of his elite.
-		- Greeted by a high standing soldier
+			- Takes a magical pulley elevator
-			- Inform that potential seelie court and or peacekeepers are in the area and to be careful
+			- Talking to Murphy
+				- Freya starts fake flirting --> brothels talk and such, as a "formal greeting"
+					- Elite is confused
+			- Elite mentions that Kindrack got the tip that the Seelie court and potentially even Peacekeepers has plans and is going to make a move
+				- Ordered everyone checked out, situation under control.
+Men and drones surveilling the entire stadium continent
+					- Ask to leave weapons, ID scans, even though we joke around it is a serious place of business
+		- Opens up to a hanger bay creating massive vehicle machines and tech **(give descriptions)**
+			- Meant to be arms traders, the reach stretches across the universe
+				- Mark says they are in position, planning EVAC now, says Good Luck and to Stay in Character
+		- Talking with the elite some more (Freya is)
+	- Reached Kindrack
+		- Pleasure to see you
+			- Daliah needs a moment to disarm the artifact, which gives us time to chat
+				- **Ask the specific questions according to profiles**
+					- **Come up with questions and responses here**
+		- **Prompts questions about their night in the emerald pearl**
+		- Freya mention the Blackjack table, lose everything
+			- Kindrack mentions he remembers them
+				- **Then talks about the emerald pearl and his accomplishment with it**
+				- **Talking about making money from arms trade, the Metropolis is his main connection with buisness in the multiverse and other matters**
+					- Mentions its been a while since the two have been on Sigil.
+						- Freya says that they had other business in night city
+							- **Kindrack probes what brought him to Sigil**
+								- response
+							- Freya mentions how the deal fell apart and the dealer was a fool
+		- After, he mentions alcohol, please help themselves
+			- **Never put pleasure before business but a symbolic drink**
+		- **Talks about traveling and where he goes and how he's been many places and resources**
+	- Two ways to have a strong network, 1. travel, 2. prison term
+	- Friends in Ravnica send their regards
+		- Kindrack questions, saying that Freya spent two years in a Azorius prison complex for multiple years under a different identity
+			- Freya says true but the scoundrels don't know her cover name
+	- **Fascination for weaponry**
+		- impersonator must ask to see the knife
+			- **Kindrack goes over model**
+		- Kindrack then asks about a old working spot, a Izzet arms dealer in ravnica, how did he manage to get away
+			- **Give answer here**
+	- Daliah says the artifact is ready
+		- Follow Daliah downstaris (**describe scene**)
+		- **(In illusionary form)** She has a plan for when we secure the orb, will magical shut down the building, override all defense systems, make the building hostile and slip out.
+When Kindrack dies we haul ass.
+Daliah is blocking access to this room and Mark and Freya are minimizing risk and withdrawing early via the route.
+I have the plan, checked stadium blueprints and will know where to run.
+We are in this together
+		- **Daliah begins acting again and talking about the orb**
+		- Daliah begins procedure, in illusion form says her many thanks again, before beginning the process
-			- After talking to Kindrack, leads to point of no return, it leads to the orb of eldritch matrix
+			- **After talking to Kindrack, leads to point of no return, it leads to the orb of eldritch matrix**

+- **If sided with Mark**
-				- Betray Daliah
+				- Betray Daliah by inserting dispel magic transmuter into a slot
-					- Outcome: **Watch cyberpunk for inspo**
+					- Outcome: Daliah says "no, I can handle the one down here" and magical fucks up the person impersonating soul.
+Freya gets killed by Kindrack, the dispel magic transmuter finally works after Freya's death
+						- Daliah asks "Why are you doing this"
+							- Give answer
+							- Daliah: "you don't understand anything, two faced snakes, all of you", magically fucks her again.
+The Madness of the Far Realm and a GOO is directly channeling their power through her
+								- "All these deaths are on you"
+									- Tartarus makes some comments
+										- Party needs to GTFO, boss fight with Kindrack
+											- Opening line --> Kill these fags
+											- Party escape through pulley elevator, Mark pulls up in a vehicle, gets out of the stadium
+												- Mark will tell them to ask any contacts they no, ANY, abut getting help to jump a Seelie Court transfer car
+												- Will have to head to certain location depending on who they call

+- **If sided with Daliah**
-				- Betray Mark
+				- Betray Mark by not inserting the dispel magic transmuter
+					- "Look towards Freya, wait for Kindrack to go down then run, almost have the orb, (slight pain), sorry its a lot, had to reach beyond the weave, into the far realm and abberant magic for this.
+Cutting off room now, cutting out path.
+Defense systems are turning on Diablo's forces, **give Freya the signal to kill Kindrack**"
+						- Signal is given and Freya pieces up Kindrack, Abberant magic engulfs Daliah and the member who is with her.
+Freya yells "FUCK, Mark they gave us the slip"
+							- **Describe each scene and location in building**
-					- Outcome: After acquiring the Orb, Daliah casts a spell to breach the staduim, opening a escape route and providing help via magic and assassin skills.
-If you return to Diablo's body, you can loot it for his signature loot.
-The party will then run through the market. soldier will arrive, and you can kill him for his signature item.
+							- Outcome: After acquiring the Orb, Daliah casts a spell to breach the staduim, opening a escape route and providing help via magic and assassin skills defeating soldiers along the way in the building.
+The party will then run through the walls and maitenence.
 Once you reach the poor district, leave the stadium through a portal by Daliah and leave.

-- **The killing moon**
+- **Next steps**
+	- Call from Mark
+		- Him being mad and touching nerves about Ludwig
 	- Wait for news and setup from Daliah
 		- Talk to Daliah and Mark via device
 		- Read Daliah message